Examples of African-American Great Migration in the following topics:

 - The Exodus was not universally praised by African Americans.

 - Summarize the patterns of African American migration in the late nineteenth century

 - No other group in the United States suffered as devastating consequences of the Great Depression as African Americans.

 - The crisis in agriculture that began long before the onset of the Great Depression also greatly affected African Americans, many of whom still lived off the land, more often as sharecroppers and other tenants than landowners.

-- While formally the New Deal was designed to benefit also African Americans, some of its flagship programs, particularly those proposed during the First New Deal, either excluded African Americans or even hurt them.
+- While the New Deal was formally designed to benefit African Americans, some of its flagship programs, particularly those proposed during the First New Deal, either excluded African Americans or even hurt them.

 - The evicted farmers were often forced to migrate to northern cities as the southern countryside had no alternative to offer.